 The One With a Snack Drawer

 Anyone who maintains a drawer full of snacks is someone you should befriend, on day one, even before you’re onboarded.
-You can either replenish their stash or, if they’re particular about their snacks, help protect them with a 96-ounce airtight glass cookie jar that can hold more than just cookies (which also make for a sweet snack!).
+You can either replenish their stash or, if they’re particular about their snacks, help protect them with an airtight snack jar that can hold more any kind of snack, like cookies.

 The One Who Is Always Cold

 You know the type: No matter the season, they’re the one with the sweater draped over their ergonomic office chair, walking the floors, perpetually rubbing their extremities, declaring, “It’s always too cold in here!
 Can someone do something about that air conditioning!”
-Maybe it comes down to poor blood circulation, or maybe it’s something else, but you can warm their hearts and tummies with this thoughtful savory gourmet soup collection that comes with a variety of scrumptious packaged soup mixes.
-Just don’t let The Lunch Stealer know about this one…
+Maybe it comes down to poor blood circulation, or maybe it’s something else, but you can warm their hearts and tummies with a thoughtful collection of savory gourmet soups, from hearty chicken noodle to loaded potato corn chowder to creamy tomato basil bisque.
+They’re ultra scrumptious so don’t let the Lunch Stealer know about this one…

 The One Who Only Speaks or Writes in Acronyms

 Business acronym addicts may be as annoying as they are easily identified.
 If you’ve ever heard or read something like “We need to discuss the NAV, ROA, ROE, and ROI in reference to the P&L in preparation for the IPO,” you know what we’re talking about.
 But they need L-O-V-E, too.
-Keep their mouths otherwise occupied and endlessly happy with fudgy brownie truffles.
+Keep their mouths otherwise occupied and endlessly happy with decadent truffles, made from the finest Belgian chocolate.
 Be warned, though: You run the risk of them calling these FBTs (hey, you can’t win them all).

 The Ultimate Organizer

 It’s tempting to gift the office organizer a desk accessory, journal, or dry erase calendar, but any true organizer has all that and more, plus high-tech backups.
-Channel that crackling energy and keep those busy hands active in a less officious, more creative way by gifting them a Mugable Hooray with Cake Mix baking experience.
+Channel that crackling energy and keep those busy hands active in a less officious, more creative way by gifting them a Baketivity Cake Pops Kit.
 A budding baker lives in all of us — and the gleeful organizer has one more thing to perfectly display on their desk.

 The ‘Work Wife’